Girl Gone Gourmet

 Like those old-school no-bake cookies, these oatmeal bites are easy to put together and make a decent-sized batch that keeps for several days in the refrigerator…

 • A food processor makes it easy to make these and I like to pulse the oatmeal and the pretzels until they resemble breadcrumbs.
 This makes it a lot easier to form the balls.
+You can use rolled oats, old fashioned oats or quick oats.

 • Add some shredded coconut to the oatmeal and pretzels, too.

 • What binds these bites together are peanut butter, honey, and some vegetable oil.
-I find it’s easiest to combine these ingredients in a separate bowl before adding them to the other ingredients.
+I find it’s easiest to combine these ingredients in a separate mixing bowl before adding them to the other ingredients.
 If you try and add the peanut butter on its own it’s very difficult to mix all of it together.

 • I like to use a small cookie scoop to form the balls, which is a generous tablespoon.
 This makes approximately 28 balls in total.
+Place the on a baking sheet as you scoop them.

 • I like to drizzle or dip the balls in melted chocolate.
 Depending on whether you dip or drizzle the amount of chocolate you will need will vary.
 For drizzling, about 2 ounces of chocolate is plenty.
 For dipping, I double that amount.
 I love to use dark chocolate, but you can use your favorite kind of chocolate.
 All of it works.